ImagingDataCommons/conversion_mirax_dicom/README.md

 Code for BMDeep dataset conversion from MRXS to DICOM.

 This repository includes:
-1) code for image conversion to be run on a local machine, while retrieving actual data and returning converted results from/to a mounted server called Gaia.
+1) code for image conversion
 2) code for annotation conversion
+Both are implemented to be run on a local machine, while retrieving actual data and returning converted results from/to a mounted server called Gaia.

 ## Requirements
 - see requirements.txt